mdn/content/files/en-us/mozilla/add-ons/webextensions/match_patterns/index.md

 ### host

-The _host_ component may take one of three forms:
+The _host_ component may take one of these forms:

 <table class="fullwidth-table standard-table">
   <thead>